alFrame/ComfyUI-AF-Find-Nodes/README.md

 A ComfyUI extension that allows you to find and locate nodes by their ID in complex workflows.

+ComfyUI is reporting node IDs when it encounters an error, but there is no built in tool to find those node IDs quickly.

+That's now solved with thisnode.
+Here's a quick video showing the functionallity.

+[VIDEO]

 ## Features

 ### 🔍 **Find by Node ID**